dzek69/better-custom-error/README.md

 - Enables better logging and bug tracking:
     - You can access inheritance tree from your error.
-    - Node.js internal stack trace lines are removed, focus on the code itself (you can disable that feature).
+    - Node.js internal stack trace lines are removed, focus on the code itself (you can disable this feature).

 ## Usage